luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2023-11-16-on-loneliness.md

 *“The WHO revealed that between 20% and 34% of older people in Latin America, Europe, China and the United States feel lonely.”*

-*“To finish confirming the combo, Google searches for “where to meet people?”, “how to make friends?”
-They reached their all-time high this year.”*
+*“To finish the combo, Google searches for “where to meet people?”, “how to make friends?” reached their all-time high this year.”*

 There are probably (surely) more than I am going to mention, but what are the causes?